 There’s a way to keep speeding tickets off your record

 There is a way to keep your speeding ticket from showing up on your record.
 You can attend traffic school.
 This isn’t a one-time solution.
 Generally, you can go to traffic school to avoid having speeding tickets on your record once every two years.

 In California, it’s every 18 months.
 Completing traffic school will dismiss your speeding ticket, eliminate one point on your driving record, and stop a rise in your car insurance rates.

 The rules can vary depending on state laws, how fast you were driving, and whether you have other recent tickets.
 You could check with your state’s DMV to learn about your options.

 What else affects your insurance?

 Tickets are one of many factors that can impact your auto insurance rates.
-Even after you get a ticket, you might be able to lower your auto insurance by focusing on some of the other areas:
+Even after you get a ticket, you might be able to lower your car insurance by focusing on some of the other areas:

 - If you have multiple types of insurance, you may be able to get a multi-line discount by purchasing more than one policy from the same company.

 You might be able to increase your deductible or lower your coverage limits.